-Our service level includes: Provision of collection boxes, up to same day box collection and various data security solutions which ensure your firm is leading by example in increasingly important areas such as Corporate Governance and Social Impact.
-We can also share this data with investors, investors indexes and consumers as a service to those committed to ongoing positive impact on society via our initiatives.
+Our service level includes: Provision of donation collection boxes, collection service and various on-site data security solutions which ensure your firm is leading by example in increasingly important areas such as Social Impact.
+We can also assist with sharing this data for inclusion in your annual reports, social media, awards applications, investors, investors indexes and consumers via our Social Impact and Social Responsibility Marketing and PR support as a service to those committed to ongoing positive impact on society via our initiatives.

 Our digital inclusion initiatives